-- Physical (e.g. hitting, kicking, theft)

-- Verbal (e.g. name calling, racist remarks)

-- Indirect (e.g. rumours, excluding others from group)

-- Cyber (e.g. MSN, texting, Facebook)
+- Physical (e.g. hitting, kicking, theft) - Verbal (e.g. name calling, racist remarks) - Indirect (e.g. rumours, excluding others from group) - Cyber (e.g. texting, social media) - Emotional (e.g. Being unfriendly, excluding, tormenting) - Sexual (e.g. explicit sexual remarks, display of sexual material, sexual gestures, inappropriate touching)

 Chadsgrove staff will maintain a watchful eye for any behavioural changes in pupils, e.g. becoming shy or nervous, withdrawn or feigning illness.
 Pupils will be encouraged to feel safe and confident in the knowledge that they will be supported when reporting incidents.
 During investigation staff will remain calm and impartial, calling for support should this prove difficult.
 The Life Space Interview (see Appendix 2) offers a format for the effective handling of an incident.
 It gives time for both the pupil and adult to share their perspectives and to work together on a possible solution.
-Reported incidents will be investigated and recorded, in line with the school's Safeguarding policy (see Appendix 3a, 3b & 3c: Logging a concern about a child's Safety and Welfare/ a racist incident / a child's behaviour).
-These forms will be completed and kept in a locked cabinet and the incident will also be recorded in a bound book.
+Reported incidents will be investigated and recorded, in line with the school's Safeguarding policy and recorded on CPOMS.